brodieG/r2c/README.md

 -->
 ![](https://github.com/brodieG/r2c/raw/initial/extra/time_glope_all-vs.png)

+To summarize:

+> `{r2c}` let's you create complex statistics from simple building blocks, using
+> R syntax and semantics, and let's you run them as fast as if you had written
+> them in a statically compiled language yourself.

+## Interlude - On Sorting

+Note our groups are purposefully pre-sorted:

+    head(g, 20)
+    ## [1] 0 0 1 1 1 1 1 2 2 2 2 2 2 2 3 3 3 4 4 4

+And for the base examples we do not time the splitting step.

+This is to keep the focus benchmarks on the statistic computation.
+When computing simple group statistics like `sum`, the sorting / splitting step can be slower than the statistic computation.

+Fast group statistic computation requires fast sorting to organize data into groups.
+This is possible in R thanks to `{data.table}` contributing their fast radix sort starting with R 3.3.0.
+Without this contribution `{r2c}` and other implementations would be uncompetitive.

 ## Caveats - Of Course ...

 First is that `r2c` requires compilation.
 I have not included that step in